 Don’t worry—it’s easy to set up a blog with nearly no upfront investment.
 You don’t need tech expertise, either.
 There are plenty of user-friendly tools out there and free blogging resources to help you troubleshoot any issue.
 If you aren’t sure blogging will really pay off, take a look at our blogging income reports.
 Blogging can definitely turn into a lucrative and fun full-time gig.

 So if you have a great message to share, start a blog!
 Blogging is a home-based job perfect for introverts and a top choice in jobs for quiet people.
 If your dream is to work from home and you love writing, there’s no reason to feel afraid of starting your own blog.
+Blogging is one of the best side hustles for introverts.

 3. Freelance Writing

 If you love writing, but don’t always love coming up with new blogging topics and ideas, consider freelance writing.
 There are plenty of businesses and online magazines looking for contributors.
+This is one of the most popular side jobs for introverts amongst our online freelance friends.

 Freelance copywriting includes posts for social media, advertising and marketing copy, and web writing.
 Long-form freelance writing may include researching topics and writing posts, whitepapers and eBooks on varied topics.
 The pay varies based on the content you’re writing, your experience, and level of expertise.
 Some companies pay per article, while others pay per word.